 - 1/4 brown sugar mixed with 1 teaspoon oil for topping

-- Boil water.
+- Preheat oven to 350° F. Boil water.
 Break matzos into pieces in a bowl and pour the boiling water over.

 - Let soak, then transfer to a colander and drain.
 Transfer to a working bowl and add the grated apples, lemon rind, cinnamon, sugar, oil, and eggs.